-7.32.050 Lands to Which This Chapter 7.32 Applies.
-This Chapter 7.32 applies to all lands within the Town of Hayden which are in Areas of Special Flood Hazard, as determined by the FIRM map, as the map may be amended from time to time.
+10.32.050 Lands to Which This Chapter 10.32 Applies.
+This Chapter 10.32 applies to all lands within the Town of Hayden which are in Areas of Special Flood Hazard, as determined by the FIRM map, as the map may be amended from time to time.

-7.32.060 Basis for Establishing the Areas of Special Flood Hazard.
-The Areas of Special Flood Hazards, as amended, identified by the Federal Insurance Administration, is a scientific and engineering report, entitled "Flood Insurance Study for Hayden," dated December 1977, with accompanying Flood Insurance Rate Map ("FIRM"), effective February 4, 2005, is hereby adopted and declared to be a part of this Chapter 7.32.
+10.32.060 Basis for Establishing the Areas of Special Flood Hazard.
+The Areas of Special Flood Hazards, as amended, identified by the Federal Insurance Administration, is a scientific and engineering report, entitled "Flood Insurance Study for Hayden," dated December 1977, with accompanying Flood Insurance Rate Map ("FIRM"), effective February 4, 2005, is hereby adopted and declared to be a part of this Chapter 10.32.

-7.32.070 Compliance.
+10.32.070 Compliance.
 No structure or land located within the Town of Hayden and within an Area of Special Flood Hazards, shall hereafter be constructed, located, extended, converted or altered without full compliance with the terms of this Chapter and other applicable regulations.

-7.32.080 Abrogation and Greater Restrictions.
+10.32.080 Abrogation and Greater Restrictions.
 This Chapter is not intended to repeal, abrogate or impair any existing easement, covenants, deed restrictions or existing zoning or subdivision ordinances.
 Where this Article and other Articles conflict or overlap, whichever imposes the more stringent restriction shall prevail.
-Nothing in this Article shall be construed as exempting an applicant for a Flood Hazard Area Permit, as defined in this Article, from any other requirement of this jurisdiction or from other state or federal laws and regulations.
+Nothing in this Article shall be construed as exempting an applicant for a Flood Hazard Area Permit, as defined in this Article, from any other requirement of

+Page 205 of 214 Hayden Development Code - March 1, 2022 this jurisdiction or from other state or federal laws and regulations.
 In particular, the requirements of this Article shall be supplementary to the requirements of the Zoning and Subdivision Articles of this Code, and said Code shall apply in all cases.

-7.32.090 Interpretation
+10.32.090 Interpretation